www-ShapeLabs-de/Judo-i-soft-save-plus-to-mqtt-bridge/README.md

   - max. extraction quantity, leakage protection config (input number slider)
   - max. waterflow, leakage protection config (input number slider)
 - other:
   - Error- and warning messages of plant published to notification topic (LOCATION/NAME/notify).
-Can be used for hassio telegram bot
+Can be used for hassio telegram bot:

 ![This is an example, how to configure the notification as automation for Telegram-Bot](example_telegram_bot.png)